amscanne/huptime/README.md

 This may also present issues for some applications that check pidfiles or contain internal mechanisms for preventing two copies of themselves from running.
-Huptime goes to some effort to prevent conflict (changing the cmdline, etc.) but it may still arise.
+Huptime goes to some effort to prevent conflict (allowing for unlink prior to executing the child), but it may still arise.

 * exec

-If you use exec, then when a process receives a `SIGHUP`, then it will begin queueing requests to the bound socket and wait until all outstanding requests are finished.
+If you use exec, then when a process receives a `SIGHUP`, then it will begin queueing requests to the bound socket (in the kernel) and wait until all outstanding requests are finished.
 Only when existing requests are finished will the program restart.

 This may not work properly if requests are not bound in how long they will take.
 This may also lead to high response times for some clients during the